HUMAN RESOURCES FRAMEWORK POLICY

 Human Resources Framework Policy

-The purpose of this Human Resources Framework Policy (the "Policy") is to define, design and disseminate a human resources management model of the Group that will allow it to obtain, promote and retain talent and encourage the personal and professional growth of all people belonging to the Group's workforce, making them participants in the successful business enterprise and guaranteeing them a dignified and safe job.
+The purpose of this Human Resources Framework Policy (the "Policy") is to define, design and disseminate a human resources management model of the Group that will allow it to obtain, promote and retain talent and encourage the personal and professional growth of all people belonging to the Group's workforce, making them participants in its successful business enterprise and guaranteeing them a dignified and safe job.

 In a world in which traditional production assets are ever more accessible, human capital fundamentally determines the difference between competitive companies and those that are not, and between those that sustainably create value and those that gradually lose their capacity to generate wealth.

-The key principles for the conservation of human capital are considered to be the design and implementation of frameworks for the management of human resources and labour relations that allow all employees to share in the Group's success and promote the economic and social development thereof, thereby contributing to compliance with goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations, and further the objectives of competitiveness and business efficiency.
+The key principles for the conservation of human capital are considered to be the design and implementation of frameworks for the management of human resources and labour relations that allow all professionals to share in the Group's success and promote the economic and social development thereof, thereby contributing to compliance with goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations, and further the objectives of competitiveness and business efficiency.

 2. Main Principles of Conduct